Do Travel Loyalty Programs Matter?

 Despite the importance of brand loyalty when it comes to traveling, brand status and traveling first-class are simply not top priorities for business travelers.

-People constantly chose their airline or hotel chain based on their reward status when traveling for personal pleasure.
+However, when it came to personal travel, people constantly chose their airline or hotel chain based on their reward status.

-By giving your employees the flexibility to stay loyal and book with their prefered company, you’ll begin turning corporate travel into a privilege and keep them happy on the road and during their time off!
+By giving your employees the flexibility to stay loyal and book with their preferred company, you’ll begin turning corporate travel into a privilege, and keep them happy on the road and during their time off.